linx-software/shopify-api-integration/README.md

 Your app should now be subscribed to that topic.

-## Recieving webhooks event notifcations
+## Receiving webhooks event notifications
-The Linx Solution is built to recieve all the event notifications on a single endpoint "/shopify/webhooks" hosted on a Linx API.
+The Linx Solution is built to receive all the event notifications on a single endpoint "/shopify/webhooks" hosted on a Linx API.
 Any webhook event that you have subscribed will be sent to this endpoint.
-The endpoint is setup generically to recieve a request body containing a single field `id`.
+The endpoint is setup generically to receive a request body containing a single field `id`.
 This is so that the same endpoint can be used for all the webhooks, the raw data of the request body will be available inside the operation.